tutek1/DTLabs/02_Player/lab02.md

 ```

 ### Rotate function
-We can simply change the rotation of the camera using the `rotation` property.
+We can simply change the camera's rotation using the `rotation` property.
 Let's also add an `@export` parameter for the camera sensitivity:

 ```GDScript
 @export var camera_sens : Vector2 = Vector2(0.005, 0.003)